Austinluis/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. script 2-groups: prints all grups the current user is part of
 4. script 3-new_owner: changes ownership of the file hello to betty
 5. script 4-empty: creates a file 'hello'
+6. script 5-execute: gives execute permissions to the user of file 'hello'